thewitcher745/CAN-support-bot/README.md

 - Multi-language support (English and Turkish)
 - Language setting configurable via --locale runtime argument
 - Separate bot instances for each language
+- Promo code validation system that adds users to categories based on their entered promo code
+- Category-specific message IDs allowing different content to be shown to users based on their category membership

 ## Prerequisites